 AREC is a world-class department focused on agricultural economics and policy, environmental and natural resource economics, and economic development.
 The faculty are renowned for their scholarship and research, policy experience, and professional service.
 Our top-ranked Ph.D. program has a diverse and high-quality student body from the U.S. and countries around the world.
-Our undergraduate agricultural and resource economics major and new global poverty minor allow students to learn from leading scholars in small classes.
+Our undergraduate concentrations in agricultural and resource economics, agribusiness, and environmental and resource economics, as well as the global poverty minor, allow students to learn from leading scholars in small classes.
 Policy and public education programs address issues of importance to stakeholders at local, state, national and international levels.
-Browse our www site to learn more about our outstanding people and programs.

 As an AREC major, you will have the opportunity to work closely with faculty in courses that focus on the real-world application of applied economics.
 The major of Agricultural and Resource Economics consistently ranks as one of the best majors for job placement.

 What can you do with a major in Agricultural and Resource Economics?
 Check out this resource to gain a perspective.

 Whether you graduated last year or 50 years ago, there’s no better time than now to be a part of Maryland’s Fearless Ideas.
 The College of Agriculture and Natural Resources Alumni Network is one of the numerous academic networks within the University of Maryland Alumni Association that allows you to remain an active and engaged member of our community.